edelveart/edelveart/README.md

 ### About me
 Mathematics isn’t just for theorems; it’s also for creative computation and art. <br>
-I’m building tools that transform deep concepts like modular forms, elliptic curves, L-functions, number and p-adic fields, and discrete geometry into live, interactive systems for coders, musicians, and curious minds.
+I build tools that transform deep concepts like modular forms, elliptic curves, L-functions, number and p-adic fields, and discrete geometry into live, interactive systems for coders, musicians, and curious minds.

 ### My mission
 These projects are my answer to a wild and fascinating question: